Don't Let Common Problems Ruin Your Internship

 Having a mentor can be extremely helpful when trying to evaluate your work yourself.
 Setting up regular meetings with your supervisor can also be enormously helpful since you will be able to ask for honest feedback and find ways so that you can improve your performance.
 There is nothing more motivating than to hear your employer say that you are doing an excellent job.
-And if there are areas where you can improve, it’s comforting to hear about those areas so that you can work to make your performance better.
+If there are areas where you can improve, it’s comforting to hear about those areas so that you can work to make your performance better.

 These are just a few of the most common challenges that interns face when starting an internship; and, as you can see, there are ways that you can successfully handle each challenge so that your internship is successful just as you hoped it would be when first accepting the internship.